Update to Whiddon Narrabri Jessie Hunt families

 We are also committed to keeping you up-to-date of the situation and will provide a further update once we know more about the situation.

-Message for Whiddon Belmont families
+Message for Whiddon Temora families

 We are working closely with the local Public Health Unit and following their advice, and have activated our COVID-19 response plan to ensure all necessary precautionary measures are implemented.
 Our robust COVID-19 management plan means that we have strict protocols in place to avoid spread of the virus across our care homes.